denten/denten.github.io/_posts/2018-07-25-time-and-topics.md

 I am always inspired by Ted Underwood's work and his research notes on his blog are no exception.
 "Do topic models wrap time?" he asks in a [recent entry](https://tedunderwood.com/2018/07/26/do-topic-models-warp-time/).
-At stake is an curious and somewhat troubling phenomenon, whereby all distributions of topics over time seem to show aberrations at the temporal edges of the sampled data.
+At stake is a curious and somewhat troubling phenomenon, whereby all distributions of topics over time seem to show aberrations at the temporal edges of the sampled data.
 Please read his post before continuing, because what I am about to say only makes in the context of his observations.
 Ted and